-Column: Don’t blame emergency manager for Flint water disaster
+Column: Don’t blame EM for Flint water disaster

 It is critically important that the record be set straight about the decision-making and approval processes that led to Flint joining the Karegnondi Water Authority (KWA) with the use of Flint River water as the interim water supply.
 The fact is, the river has served and been used as the back-up supply for decades, and this was the rationale given to me by staff and Mayor Walling, who also serves as chairperson of the KWA board.
 Contrary to reports in the media and rhetoric being espoused by individuals, the decision was made at the local level, by local civic leaders.